aavzta/ELK-Stack/README.md

 To verify success, wait five minutes to give ELK time to start up.

 Then, via browser access Kibana on [http://elk server IP:5601/app/kibana#/home] This is the address of Kibana.
-Navigate via Discover icon, if the installation succeeded, filebeat logs, and metricbeat metrics will be availble on the screen.
+Navigate via Discover icon, if the installation succeeded, filebeat logs, and metricbeat metrics will be available on the screen.